BillShipley/pwSEM/README.md

 # pwSEM
-An R package to impliment my new piecewise SEM function called pwSEM
+An R package to impliment my new piecewise SEM function called pwSEM.
+This supports and combination linear, generalized linear, generalized linear mixed models as well as additive, generalized additive, generalized additive mixed models.
+The ability to use (generalized) additive (mixed) models to test the d-separation claims is also supported.

 Installation

 First, make sure that you have the latest version of R on your computer, or at least a very recent version.
 To install the package from GitHub, type the following commands in your R or RStudio console:

 # install package dependencies first
-install.packages("lavaan")
 install.packages("ggm")
+install.packages("gamm4")
+install.packages("mgcv")

 # install and load devtools to be able to install packages from GitHub with install_github
 install.packages("devtools")